Make media connections IRL (In Real Life.)

 In October 2018, an international travel journalism collaboration project was launched between the British Guild of Travel Writers (BGTW), the Australian Society of Travel Writers (ASTW), and the Society of American Travel Writers (SATW).
 It will be interesting to see if this results in a co-hosted conference at some point in the future.

-Meanwhile, here’s the 2019 SATW conference, and info on the NATJA (North American Travel Journalists Association) annual conference.
+Meanwhile, here’s the 2019 SATW conference, and info on the NATJA (North American Travel Journalists Association) 2019 annual conference (2020 will be in Puerto Rico.)

 This is a new event – the brainchild of well-known budget travel blogger and author Matt Kepnes (Nomadic Matt.)
-The 2019 TravelCon is in Boston.
+The 2019 edition was in Boston; 2020 TravelCon is in New Orleans.
 We attended the inaugural 2018 conference and it was very well-run, with over 600 attendees.

 There are speed networking sessions, panels/presentations, informal meetups of content creators in similar niches, hands-on workshops, and pre-/post-conference tours.